TeamMH/minehutxyz/faq/ingame/download.md

 ## Downloading a World

 Join your server, find your specific world using `/worlds`, then do `/dl world <world name>`.
-This may take a second, but will create a download link to **https://dl.minehut.com/**.
+This may take a second but will create a download link to **https://dl.minehut.com/**.

 ## Downloading a Schematic

-You can also download a build schematic, which allows you to selct a specific build and save it.
+You can also download a build schematic, which allows you to select a specific build and save it.

 ### Downloading it